Landmark Conveyancing Lender Panel Compliance Tool

 If you are buying a property with the assistance of a mortgage it is usual for the purchaser's solicitors to also act for the purchaser's lender.

-You should start obtaining conveyancing quotes from solicitors ASAP.
+It would be sensible to have your start your search soon rather than later.
 Once you decide who you want to use and once your offer is accepted you can instruct them to work for you and pass their details on the the EA.
-As you are getting a mortgage with Landmark Mortgages , make sure you remember to check that your lawyer is on the Landmark Mortgages conveyancing panel.
+As you are getting a mortgage with Landmark Mortgages , ask your prospective lawyers check they are on the Landmark Mortgages conveyancing panel otherwise they can't do the mortgage legal work.

 Copyright © Lexsure Limited, 2025